SoftwareHeritage/swh-docs/sysadm/mirror-operations/docker.rst

        config > mirror.yml

-Then use this generated file as argument of the `docker stack deploy` command, e.g.:
+Then use this generated file as argument of the :command:`docker stack deploy` command, e.g.:

 .. code-block:: bash